 Closed mortgage penalties are typically the greater of three months’ interest or the interest rate differential (IRD).
 It is the IRD which continually catches unsuspecting consumers unawares.
 If rates have risen markedly since you arranged your mortgage, there may be no need for an IRD calculation.
-But as we all know, rates have been very low for years now, and as a result the three months’ interest clause rarely applies – usually only with variable rate mortgages.
+But as we all know, rates have been very low for years now, and as a result of the three months’ interest clause rarely applies – usually only with variable rate mortgages.

 I have no problem with the theory behind IRD.
 Say you contracted to pay 2.79% for five years, commencing April 2015.
 The bank booked this business, and they could predict their interest income on this money for the next five years.

-But suppose you now have to break your contract in March, 2016, the bank should be ‘made whole.’
-In other words, You should be charged the difference between what you agreed to pay, and what the bank can now earn.
+But suppose you now have to break your contract in March 2016, the bank should be ‘made whole.’
+In other words, you should be charged the difference between what you agreed to pay, and what the bank can now earn.
 That’s IRD.

 As it happens, nothing much has changed since last April; the bank can still lend your money out at 2.79%.
 But there is not a standardized way of calculating IRD.
 It can be very confusing, even for some mortgage specialists.
 Take a look at the mortgage rates for any major chartered bank on their website.
 Their presentation is pretty similar.
-Here’s one:

-Five year term – you can arrange a five year mortgage at 2.89%.
+Five-year term – you can arrange a five-year mortgage at 2.89%.
 Their ‘posted rate’ however is 4.99%.
 So the bank’s position is they are ‘giving you’ a 2.1% discount as a valued customer.
 The reality is if they did not give you their best available rate of 2.89%, you would take your business elsewhere.